aabouqas42/simple_shell/README.md

 Introduction
 This project is a simple UNIX command language interpreter that reads commands from either a file or standard input and executes them.
 It is written in C and follows the Betty style guide.

-Features
-The shell can execute any command that can be run by the shell on your system.
-It supports redirection of input and output.
-It can handle pipelines of commands.
-It has a number of built-in commands, such as cd, echo, and exit.
 Getting Started
 To get started, you will need to clone the repository and compile the shell.

 git clone https://github.com/your_username/simple_shell.git
 cd simple_shell
-gcc -Wall -Werror -Wextra -pedantic \*.c -o hsh
+gcc -Wall -Werror -Wextra -pedantic *.c -o hsh
 Once the shell is compiled, you can run it by typing the following command:

 ./hsh